-- Vaccine safety — The FDA has granted Emergency Use Authorizations for two COVID-19 vaccines, which have been shown to be safe and effective.
+- Vaccine safety — The FDA has granted Emergency Use Authorizations for three COVID-19 vaccines, which have been shown to be safe and effective.

-- Vaccine dosage — mRNA vaccines are administered in two doses, with the second shot given three to four weeks after the first.
+- Vaccine dosage — The Pfizer and Moderna vaccines are administered in two doses, with the second shot given three to four weeks respectively after the first.
+The Johnson & Johnson vaccine is a single dose; however, Scripps has paused the use of this vaccine pending further investigation by the FDA and CDC.

 - What to expect — Side effects include fever, body aches and fatigue.
 These minor reactions mean your immune system is working.